 Any team member who is sent off must leave the field of play and the immediate area (place to be determined) before play is restarted and must be accompanied by a parent or Safe Haven trained adult.
 The team may not substitute for that player for the remainder of the game.
 If there is no qualified adult to accompany the team member, he/she will remain silent on the sideline under the auspices of the team’s coaches and may not participate in the hand shake at the end of the game.

 Any team member who is sent off before, during or after a game, will be ineligible to participate in the team’s next scheduled game.
-Depending on the severity of the action that resulted in the sendoff, the Games Executive Committee may review the circumstances and issue greater sanctions against the offending team member.
+Depending on the severity of the action that resulted in the sendoff, the Games Rules Committee may review the circumstances and issue greater sanctions against the offending team member.

-Any team member receiving two send offs during the Games shall have the infractions reviewed by the Games Executive Committee and may be denied further participation in the Games.
+Any team member receiving two send offs during the Games shall have the offenses reviewed by the National Games Rules Committee and may be denied further participation in the Games.

 Coaches

 A coach who is expelled by the referee must leave the field of play and the immediate area for the remainder of the current game and for the next scheduled game.
-Depending on the severity of the action that resulted in the sendoff, the Games Executive Committee may review the circumstances and issue greater sanctions against the offending coach.
+Depending on the severity of the action that resulted in the sendoff, the Games Rules Committee may review the circumstances and issue greater sanctions against the offending coach.
 Player Registration Forms must be in the possession of the remaining registered coach.
 If the coach refuses to leave, or there is no remaining coach or assistant coach, the referee will abandon the match.
 In an instance where the game is terminated, the Games Executive Committee will decide the outcome of the game.
 Any coach expelled from more than one game will be suspended for the balance of the National Games.

 Spectators